 Protect Your Child From Whooping Cough by Getting Immunized

-MADISON - Whooping cough – a bacterial disease characterized by a violent, debilitating cough – is making a comeback.
+MADISON - Whooping cough – a bacterial disease characterized by a violent, debilitating cough – has been making a comeback.

 "This is a truly tragic disease because both the child and family suffer for weeks before recovery is possible," says James Conway, MD, a UW Health pediatric infectious disease specialist.
-"Fortunately, it is very easy to prevent by ensuring that your whooping cough, or pertussis, vaccine is up to date."
+"Fortunately, most cases, and in particular severe cases, can be prevented by ensuring that whooping cough, or pertussis, vaccines are up to date."

-This is particularly important to women who are pregnant, have just given birth or have close contact with infants.
-Getting an adult vaccination for whooping cough with a Tdap vaccine can easily save a baby from this potentially fatal disease.
+This is particularly important to women who are pregnant, have just given birth as well as for those who have close contact with infants.
+Getting an adult vaccination for whooping cough with a Tdap vaccine can help prevent exposing babies to this potentially fatal disease.

 "No one would dream of giving whooping cough to their baby intentionally, but it could happen," says Dr. Conway.
 "We might think that our babies are protected when they get vaccinated for pertussis, but immunization requires a full series of vaccines, and no vaccine is 100 percent protective."